 Fact: A hearing aid that is not properly fit to your ear and hearing loss is of no benefit to you.
 Hearing aids are only as good as their programming.
 Have you really saved money if you never wear the hearing aid you purchased?

 Myth: A hearing aid will damage your hearing.

 Fact: A properly fitted and maintained hearing aid will not damage your hearing.

 Myth: A milder hearing loss is not bad enough for a hearing aid.

 Fact: Everyone’s hearing loss and listening needs are different.
 By working with your audiologist, you can determine if a hearing aid is needed and how much it will improve your hearing.

 Myth: Wearing two hearing aids is not necessary.

 Fact: We normally hear with two ears.
 Binaural (two-eared) hearing helps us localize sounds, assists us in noisy settings, and provides natural sound quality.
-Most people with hearing loss in both ears can understand better with two aids than with one.
+Most people with hearing loss in both ears can understand better with two aids.